Q. This is a Coop, why do I need make my renovation handicap accessible or adaptable?

 Q. How long will it take to obtain an approval from the Building Department?

 A. The time frame for approval is a variable item depending on the Type of application.
-For a Type 2 application which does not require a change in use, egress or occupancy, approval is generally obtained in a few days.
-For a Type 1 application which does require an amended CO, approval usually takes from 6 -10 weeks.
+For an Alteration application which does not require a change in use, egress or occupancy, approval is generally obtained in a few days.
+For an Alt.
+Co application which does require an amended CO, approval usually takes from 6 -10 weeks.

 Q. Who will inspect my renovation, and what kind of sign off do I need to get?

 A. The type of sign off varies depending on the type of application.
-For Type 2, Directive 14 applications, the architect signs off the finished construction and obtains a letter of completion.
+For Alteration, Directive 14 applications, the architect signs off the finished construction and obtains a letter of completion.
 The plumber and electrician also obtain inspection and sign off of their work.
-In a Type 1 application, the Department of Buildings does the construction inspection and issues a Certificate of Occupancy if all work is satisfactory.
+In an Alt.
+Co application, the Department of Buildings does the construction inspection and issues a Certificate of Occupancy if all work is satisfactory.

 Q. Does my General Contractor need insurance?